haarlems/forensics/chapters/chapter-01/01-forensic-investigation-methodology/reading/README.md

 <br />
 ## A 10 step investigation methodology
 ![Methodology](../media/fim.png)<br />
-*image source: Digital Forensics and Incident Response, Gerard Johansen*
+*image source: Digital Forensics and Incident Response by Gerard Johansen*

 ## DFIR
 The term **DFIR (Digital Forensics and Incident Response)** is often used referring to the broader discipline including incident response.<br />